Safety Not Guaranteed

 Safety Not Guaranteed is a 2012 American science fiction comedy film directed by Colin Trevorrow and starring Aubrey Plaza and Mark Duplass.
 It was inspired by a joke classified ad that ran in Backwoods Home Magazine in 1997.
 The film was screened at the 2012 Sundance Film Festival, where it won the Waldo Salt Screenwriting Award.
-It received generally positive reviews.
-In Fall 2024, the film received a musical adaptation, which premiered at the Brooklyn Academy of Music.

 Plot

 Darius Britt is an intelligent but disillusioned graduate of the University of Washington who lives at home in Seattle with her widower father and works as an intern at Seattle Magazine.
 One of the magazine's writers, Jeff Schwensen, proposes to investigate a newspaper classified ad that reads:

 WANTED: Someone to go back in time with me.
-This is not a joke...You'll get paid after we get back.
+This is not a joke.
+You'll get paid after we get back.
 Must bring your own weapons.
 Safety not guaranteed.
 I have only done this once before.

 Jeff's boss Bridget approves of his story idea and Jeff selects his team: Darius and Arnau, a studious UW student interning at the magazine to diversify his résumé for medical school applications.
 They travel to the seaside community of Ocean View to find and profile the person who wrote the ad.
 Jeff's ulterior motive for this out-of-town assignment is to track down his long-lost love interest who lives in town.

 Darius discovers the ad was placed by Kenneth Calloway, a stock clerk at a local grocery store.
 Jeff's attempt to approach Kenneth alienates him, so Jeff orders Darius to make contact.
 Darius's disaffected attitude serves her well, and she quickly endears herself to Kenneth as she poses as a candidate to accompany him on his mission.
 While Kenneth is paranoid and believes secret agents are tracking his every move, Darius gains his trust as she participates in a series of training exercises in the woods around his house and she begins to develop feelings for him.
 She tells Kenneth about losing her mother when she was young and says that her mission is to prevent her mother's death.
 Kenneth says that his mission is to go back to 2001 and prevent the death of his former girlfriend, Belinda, who was killed when someone drove a car into her house.